Don Mattingly won’t be back as Marlins manager in 2023 | Times Leader

 Fernandez’s death, which came at the end of Mattingly’s first season, set the Marlins back.
 But Mattingly guided them through, ending what was a 17-year playoff drought in 2020.

+Ng said the decision came after a series of conversations between Mattingly and the front office, with the soon-to-be-former skipper deciding not to pursue a new contract and the team deciding it wouldn’t be offering one.

+“This year was very disappointing,” Ng said.
+“We had a lot of bad luck in terms of injuries.
+The record is not indicative of the talent that we have.
+We have to do a lot of introspection in terms of our processes and operations on how we fix that.
+I’m still optimistic about what we’ve got here.”

-Yet, the Marlins haven’t spent a day in first place since Aug.
+The Marlins haven’t spent a day in first place since Aug.
 16, 2020.
 Outside of a few random April days, they haven’t seen first place in a regular 162-game season since June 2014.
-And this season will mark the 12th time in the last 13 years where the they’ll finish with a losing record.
+And this season will mark the 12th time in the last 13 years that they’ll finish with a losing record.

 “I don’t know what his plans are moving forward but he will be missed,” Martinez said.
 “I wish him all the best.”